Misfits-Rebels-Outcasts/Nodef/documentation/PhotoFiltersHelp.md

 ### Pipeline

-The Pipeline screen contains a pipeline of filter nodes (node graph) which we applied on our image.
-We can bring up this screen by tapping on the 'f' (filters) button on the bottom toolbar of the app.
+The Pipeline screen contains a pipeline of filter nodes (node graph) to apply on the image.
+You can bring up this screen by tapping on the 'f' (filters) button on the bottom toolbar of the app.

  <img src="https://user-images.githubusercontent.com/47021297/186768256-339083c8-d177-4960-9a74-25cee17bc9f6.jpeg" width="30%" height="30%">

 ## Filters Compositing

  Compositing is the process of combining multiple seemingly simple nodes, in our case image filters, to render, and achieve a desirable composite effect.
 The process involves adding and compositing nodes in a node graph.
-In Nodef, we have designed from the ground up a 'Mobile First' Node Pipeline to streamline, simplify, and manage the node graph.
+In Nodef, we have designed from the ground up a 'Mobile First' Node Pipeline to streamline, simplify, and manage the node graph easily.

 ### Adding Filters